sujalpatel2209/LaravelMultiUserAuthentication/readme.md

 ## How to use

 1. Download zip or clone the repository
-2. Execute Following Command : composer install (Required the composer intall in your PC)
+2. Execute Following Command for install dependency : composer install (Required the composer install in your PC)
-3. Import .sql file in your database (Sql File Available in downloaded repository)
+3. Execute Following Command for migrate database : php artisan migrate (All Migration files are available in this repository)

 In this example, there are three different user role login. list out in below.